-The The Group
+The G roup

-2021 2020
+2022 2021

 % %

-Discount rate 1 1
+Discount rate 5 1

 Salary increment rate

-\ Less than 1%
+\ Denotes amounts less than 1%

 31. DEFERRED TAXATION

 Deferred income tax assets and liabilities are offset when there is a legally enforceable right to set off current income tax assets against current income tax liabilities and when the deferred income taxes relate to the same fiscal authority.
 The following amounts, determined after appropriate offsetting, are shown in the balance sheets as follows: